Can Preferred Apartment Communities Inc. (APTS) Remain Competitive?

 Sponsored

-The average price from analysts is $23.00, which is -$4.09 below the current price.
-APTS currently public float of 50.70M and currently shorts hold a 4.86% ratio of that float.
-Today, the average trading volume of APTS was 2.12M shares.
+APTS currently public float of 50.70M and currently shorts hold a 7.16% ratio of that float.
+Today, the average trading volume of APTS was 2.20M shares.

 APTS’s Market Performance